 Employees are subject to the provisions of DART Hourly Employment Manual, Administrative Employment Manual, Substance Abuse Policy and all DART regulations.
-Additional employee expectations are further detailed in the DART Light Rail Book of Operating Rules included in Appendix V. Some of the descriptions of employee behaviors that may result in disciplinary action are listed under Hourly Employment Manual Chapter 8 and Administrative Employment Manual Chapter 9.
+Additional employee expectations are further detailed in the DART Light Rail Book of Operating Rules included in Appendix V. Some of the descriptions of employee behaviors that may result in disciplinary action are listed under Hourly Employment Manual Chapter 8, Administrative Employment Manual Chapter 9 and Administration of Corrective and Disciplinary Action (TOG-1002).